-- 12. Officers shall truthfully, completely and impartially report, testify and present evidence, including exculpatory evidence, in all matters of an official nature. - 13.
+- 13. Officers shall truthfully, completely and impartially report, testify and present evidence, including exculpatory evidence, in all matters of an official nature. - 14.
 Employees shall not use language or engage in acts that demean, harass, or intimidate another person.
-Members should refer to the City's policy on Harassment for further information. - 14.
-Employees while on duty, or in uniform or while acting in an official capacity shall not solicit or accept contributions for this agency or for any other agency, organization, event or cause without the express consent of the Chief of Police or designee. - 15.
-Employees which are unable to report for duty due to illness or other reason, shall report the fact to their immediate supervisor or other appropriate supervisor prior to the 183 6/3 beginning of their scheduled shift, and may state the nature and reason of the absence.
+Members should refer to the City's policy on Harassment for further information. - 15.
+Employees while on duty, or in uniform or while acting in an official capacity shall not solicit or accept contributions for this agency or for any other agency, organization, event or cause without the express consent of the Chief of Police or designee.

-- 16. Employees shall immediately report in writing to the Chief of Police all information concerning any arrest, citation, dispute, or court action instituted against them in any criminal or civil action. - 17.
-Employees that become involved in a domestic dispute where law enforcement has been called, shall notify a member of their supervisory chain of command immediately after the situation has ended. - 18.
+- 16. Employees which are unable to report for duty due to illness or other reason, shall report to their supervisor or next in the chain of command until a response is received acknowledging the absence.
+This notification shall occur no later than 30 minutes prior to the beginning of their scheduled shift, and shall state the nature and reason of the absence. - 17.
+Employees shall immediately report to the Chief of Police through their chain of command all information concerning any arrest, citation, dispute, or court action instituted against them in any criminal or civil action.
+Employee must request and receive a response to their notification. - 18.
+Employees that become involved in a domestic dispute where law enforcement has been called, shall notify a member of their chain of command immediately after the situation has ended.
+Employee must request and receive a response to their notification. - 19.
 Employees that become involved in a domestic violence incident shall immediately: - a.
 File a report with the proper law enforcement agency; - b.
-Notify a member of their supervisory chain of command once the situation has ended; - c.
-Obtain a copy of such report and deliver to the Chief of Police the following business day. - 19.
-Unless exigent circumstances exist, officers shall not engage in a law enforcement matter when it involves a family member, friend, or relative such that the officer's objectivity may be, or may appear to be, compromised.
-When becoming aware of a situation in which the officer may be personally connected, on duty, the officer will notify their immediate supervisor.
+Notify a member of their chain of command once the situation has ended; - 20.
+Unless exigent circumstances exist, officers shall not engage in a law enforcement matter when it involves a family member, friend, or relative such that the officer's objectivity may be, or may appear to be compromised.
+If this occurs, employees must notify their chain of command.